 I write on a wide variety of interdisciplinary topics related to the global history, musics, and cultures of the United States.
 I also publish regularly in ethnomusicology and folklore, particularly related to Texas-Mexican conjunto music, Mexican migrant music cultures, and vernacular musics of the United States

 I’m also involved in a number of applied ethnomusicological and public folklore projects such as the Festival of Texas Fiddling, which I founded in 2014 and for which I continue to serve as President and Artistic Director.
 The Festival of Texas Fiddling is a 501(c)(3) nonprofit organization based in San Antonio.
 I also started the mulitcultural Festival of Virginia Fiddling, which just had its 2nd event in August, 2022

-My historical research focuses particularly on legal aspects of international relations.
-I am currently writing a book examining legal spatiality related to offshore mineral extraction in the submerged lands of the continental shelf.
+My current historical research focuses on legal spatiality related to offshore mineral extraction in the submerged lands of the continental shelf.
 Check out my research and recent publications page.

 I retired as Professor and Chair of the History Department at Virginia Wesleyan University in Virginia Beach after 22 years.
 I offered courses on U.S. history and culture, foreign relations, sound and noise, and selected topics in Asian history.
 Also a class on beekeeping!